-This unit lays the foundations for athletic activities in years 5 and 6, in which children will develop their technical understanding across all areas of athletics.
+This unit lays the foundations for athletic activities in KS2, in which children will develop their technical understanding across all areas of athletics.
 They will be introduced to the idea of training for a specific purpose, eg carrying out sprinting activities to increase leg speed and muscle reaction time.
-In jumping events, they will extend their run-up and will be encouraged to think about technique at take-off.
-In throwing events, they will extend the length of their run-up and be encouraged to think about the last stride in the run-up.
+In jumping events, they will be encouraged to think about technique at take-off.
+In throwing events, they will extend the length of their runup and be encouraged to think about the last stride in the run-up.
 They will also be encouraged to take more responsibility for designing, organising and judging athletic events.